cityssm/sunrise-cms/docs/configJs.md

   useTestDatabases?: boolean

-  attachmentsPath?: string    // The folder to save files to }
+  attachmentsPath?: string       // The folder to save files to maxAttachmentFileSize?: number // In megabytes
+}
 ```